LimeMojito/aws-cleaner/Readme.md

 ## Change log

 # 7

+### 7.1.2
+* Spring version and Library Vulnerability Updates
+* Correction to AWS elastic beanstalk error handling that now throws service level exceptions when EB is not available in a region.

+### 7.1.1
+* Spring version and Library Vulnerability Updates

 ### 7.1.0
 * Added name based exclusion of resource deletion to help with CDK and ad-hoc manual setups such as once of event bridge, etc.